-Take time to discuss the important connections between these ideas with the students as we often assume that students understand these.
+- Take time to discuss the important connections between these ways of recording.
+Highlight:

-- half of twelve is 12 shared with 2
+- half of twelve is a two-way equal share of 12

 - ÷ is the sign for division.
 It looks a bit like a fraction itself

-In sharing both 21 and 25 between them, the student pairs will have had to share 1 strawberry and will have written 1/2.
-Highlight that we read this as ‘half’ and that this symbol is also showing 1 ÷ 2, or 1 shared between 2.
+- In sharing both 21 and 25 between them, the student pairs will have had to share 1 of the strawberries and will have written 1/2.
+Highlight that we read this as ‘one half’ and that this symbol is also showing 1 ÷ 2, or 1 shared between 2.

-The symbol is an expression of both the problem itself and the quotient.
+The symbol is an expression of both the problem itself and the quotient (resulting share).

 These key ideas about mathematical notation should be regularly reviewed.

-Remind students how they used shapes (regions) in Session 3 to help solve problems.
-They may find them useful now.
+- Remind students how they used shapes (regions) in Session 3 to help solve problems.
+They may find the shapes useful now.

 12 strawberries shared between 3 people, 1/3 of 12 (or 12/3)